Institute for Productivity & Human Resource Development: Activities

-It is also an EFQM member and is the first non-European assessor of EFQM.

-This institute also holds the "Iranian National Productivity and Business Excellence Award", "Iranian Society of Human Resource Management" and "Human Resources Development Conferences" in Iran.

 Iran Award

-Iranian National Productivity and Business Excellence Award (or Iran Award) is an excellence award which is held every year from 2004 based on EFQM Excellence Model in Iran sponsored by most of large Iranian organizations authorities as well as Ministry of Industries and Mines.
+Iranian National Productivity and Business Excellence Award (or Iran Award) is an excellence award which is held every year from 2004 based on EFQM Excellence Model in Iran sponsored by large Iranian organizations authorities as well as Ministry of Industries and Mines.

 Iranian Society of HRM

 An Iranian society which work to increase the situation of HRM in Iran and also a member of SHRM.

 HRD Conf

 A yearly conference on Human Resource Development held from 2004.